 Q: How young can my child begin lessons?

 A: On piano, I’ve had success with children as young as 4 in private lessons.
 They need to be able to concentrate for at least 10 min. and be highly motivated at that age.
 Most kids do well beginning at age 7.
-For voice, the youngest I’m interested in taking is grade 4.
-Younger children would do well to start with piano.
+For stand-alone voice lessons, the youngest is grade 4.
+Younger children would do well to start with a combination of singing and piano.
 And even from grade 4 and up, simultaneous piano lessons are highly recommended.
-I’m not keen to have any “dumb” singers coming out of my studio!
+I want all of my students to have solid musicianship skills!

 Q: Do I have to have a piano?

 A: Yes.
 It is essential that your child have an instrument to practice on at home (or at both homes in the case of shared custody).
 Even singers should have something to plunk on.
 On an acoustic piano, check that all the keys play and the right and left pedals work, that there are no cracks in the soundboard, and have it tuned annually.
 For a digital instrument, it is important that it have 88 full-sized, weighted keys and a plug-in pedal.
 Buy the best thing you can afford.
 Nothing is more discouraging than trying to practice on an instrument that doesn’t work right or sound good.

 Q: What the heck is this MMTA I see all over the schedule?

 A: MMTA stands for Minnesota Music Teachers Association.
 We are the state branch of Music Teachers National Association (MTNA: www.mtna.org).
 This is the largest professional association for private music lesson teachers and the majority are piano teachers.
 In addition to professional development opportunities for teacher members, we also have educational programs for our students.
 Piano Exams, Piano Contest, Theory Exams, Voice Exams, Voice Contest, and Music Bridges are just some of the programs available.
 Another acronym you will see are NATS (National Association of Teachers of Singing).
 We will discuss individually which events are right for your child.